My Films

 My creation began a long time ago, when I was a young boy with nothing to do after school besides playing games and watching YouTube.

-So, the boy tried a new feature on the phone, one that utilized the big, glass hole, which possibly wielded the magic of light.
-Wow, is this where technology has taken us, that the flashing image of our lives has turned eternal?
+So, the young boy tried a new feature on the phone, one that used the big glass hole, which might wield the magic of light.
+Wow, is this where technology has taken us —so that the flashing image of our lives has become eternal?

 Of course, the first few trials weren’t as ideal as he imagined.
 These are the baby steps, crawling before knowing how to walk.
 Who knows, maybe there is something unique in these bedrocks, something that holds like a baby’s spine.